 Verse 16 speaks to this.
 The Israelites didn’t always obey perfectly.
 They didn’t always get it right.
 It cost them years in the wilderness, but God didn’t leave them to fend for themselves.
 In those moments when they were straying, He was still taking care of them.
 Anyone know what I am talking about this morning?
 Anybody here had a few wilderness seasons?
 Anybody do some dumb stuff?
 Anybody disobey God and get yourself into a situation?
 Thank God we have a Savior not just for salvation, but He is our Savior when we get ourselves into wilderness situations!
 Guess what?
 Our God knows the way through the wilderness.

-This Psalm also tells us we can
+I need to move to point six quickly.
+This Psalm tells us we can

 - Thank God for taking care of our enemies.
 I am referencing verse 24 here.

 Satan is your enemy.
 Jesus has triumphed over Satan through His death, burial and resurrection and has forever sealed Satan’s fate.
 The devil’s time is limited, and his doom is sure.
 Death was your enemy as there was the possibility that you would be separated from God forever in an eternity in Hell, but if you are a believer, there is no threat of that anymore.
 Death and anything it claimed over you, has been destroyed.
 As for earthly enemies.
 You will face those.
 Just remember, while they may pose as humans you encounter, our enemies aren’t flesh and blood, but they are the principalities and powers of this world, evil spirits that tempt and lure people into ways of behaving that bring complications and challenges to attempt to thwart the Kingdom of God.
 Trust me.
 They are no match for Him.

 No weapon that is used in an attempted assault on your life will be successful, Isaiah 54:17.
 God will guard you and when needed, God will vindicate you.
 God will deal with your enemies.